 Faux wood treatments, like Polywood® plantation shutters, are made of materials that will never become saturated.
-Their water-resistant material works great in bathrooms, as the steam will just bead up on the outside coat, which then can be wiped away with a cloth or towel, but don’t have to be wiped down to stay in great shape.
+Their water-resistant material works great in bathrooms, as the steam will just bead up on the outside coat, which then can be wiped away with a cloth or towel, but doesn’t have to be wiped down to stay in great shape.

 The humidity created from steamy showers won’t affect Polywood.

 Quality faux wood shutters work perfectly in damp rooms, too.
 Even though basements and mudrooms may have a cold humidity during the winter, your faux wood shutters still won’t warp or sag.
-They also provide a great deal of energy efficiency, so any condensation on the windows won’t add into the dampness of the room.
+They also provide a great deal of energy efficiency, so any condensation on the windows won’t add to the dampness of the room.
 Plus, the energy efficiency benefits keep your homes from losing heat, so even though your basement might be underground, it won’t feel so dank and musty.